Thank you for dropping in. I'm M. Joseph Arul, often known only

 I joined there as Research Associate and gradually became Faculty Associate,

 Assistant Professor, Associate Professor and finally Professor.

 During 1996-'99, I taught the theory of FIRO as part of the OB-I course for the PGPs & FPMs at IIM-Ahmedabad -- as Visiting Faculty.

-November that year, I joined the DD Institute of Technology (DDIT), Nadiad,
+I left IRMA, following a personal tragedy in the family, in October 1998 on voluntary retirement.
+In November that year, I joined the DD Institute of Technology (DDIT), Nadiad,

 as Professor & Head of its Centre for Management Studies.